Fort Myers Criminal Defense FAQs

 Get Answers To Your Own Inquiries During An Initial Consultation

-There is no substitute for case-specific advice from an experienced attorney.
-If you have questions or want to learn more about how the Lee Viacava Law Firm can help you, call one of our offices.
-You can reach our Fort Myers, Florida office at 239-990-2667.
-You can also fill out our online contact form.
+There is no substitute for case-specific advice from an experienced Fort Myers criminal defense attorney.
+If you have questions or want to learn more about how the Lee Viacava Law Firm can help you, call one of the firm’s offices.
+You can reach the Fort Myers, Florida office at 239-990-2667.
+You can also fill out the firm’s online contact form.